chemag/audiolat/README.md

-# latencycheck
+# audiolat
-A tool to measure ear-to-mouth (output->input) delay in android systems.
+A tool to measure audio latency (ear-to-mouth delay) in android systems.

 # 1. Introduction